D-Day: Fortress Europe

 Construction

 The Atlantic Wall was largest construction project of World War II.
-The Germans poured 17.3 million cubic yards of concrete, strengthened with 1.5 million tons of steel.
+Hitler's Atlantic Wall is perhaps the most massive fortified position in history, far more extensive even than France's Maginot Line.
+It was a formidable obstacle that Allied planners had to confront.
+The Germans poured 17 million cubic meters of concrete, strengthened with 1.5 million tons of steel.
 Steel was a critical war material.
-The use of such a large quantity mean that steel was not available for other purposes.
+The use of such a large quantity meant that steel was not available for other purposes.
+This is one of many matter explaining why despite the imprtance of the Ost Krieg, the bulk of German industrial output went to fight the War in the West--divered from suppoting the Ostheer.
 Much of the construction was done by French wokers conscripted from local towns and villages.
 The concrete went into massive bunkers of up tp 3.5 feet thick which could with stand direct hits.
 There were also many smaller bunkers and pillboxes of varying size.
-Construction was ordered by Hitler in Führer Directive No. 405.
-It was made up of massive trench system, similar to that of World War I. German newsreels in 1943 show Albert Speer inspecting Atlantic Wall building sites.
-Building supplies were unloaded as the construction of heavy-gun emplacements is continued.
+Construction was ordered by Hitler in Führer Directive No. 40.
+It cost the 3.7 billion Deutschmarks in France alone.
+Had the Organisation Todt paid a real wage to the workers, the cost would have been even greater.
+The Wall was, however, built with slave and forced labor.

 Organization Todt

 Fritz Todt was a friend of Hitler and an early party member.
 As a result from a small construction firm with 36 workers, the company became one of the largest companies in Germany.
 The company got the contract to build the Autobahns (1936).
-The OT also built the WEst Wall and was responsible for virtually all important military cinstruction projects during the War.
+The OT also built the West Wall facing the French Maginot Line and was responsible for virtually all important military cinstruction projects during the War.
 The first major OT military project was the West Wall.
 It was thus to Organization Todt that Hitler turned to build the Atlantic Wall.
-It was not until completing the construction of defensive installations on the Channel Islands that work on the atlantic Wall could begin in ernest (late 1943).
+It was not until completing the construction of massive defensive installations on the Channel Islands that work on the atlantic Wall could begin in ernest (late-1943).
+The work on the Channel Islands wa a huge mistake as it was massive diversion of resources for islands of no real military value.
+Hitler insisted on it, largekly because of the propaganda value he saw in the Islands.
+The OT contracted with French construction companies, some of which made considerable profits working with the Germans.
+[Prieur]

 French Rail System